-If you’re looking for a simple yet comfortable and flattering skirt, this easy womens skirt tutorial is it!
-This tutorial will teach you how to make your own skirt, made for your own body shape and measurements and that will fit you perfectly.
+If you’re looking for a simple but comfortable and flattering skirt, this knit pencil skirt is it!
+This skirt tutorial will teach you how to make your own simple skirt pattern with elastic waist, made for your own body shape and measurements and that will fit you perfectly!

-I actually made a pattern for my size but I think it’s way easier to make your own pattern, based on your own body shape and measurements so the skirt would fit YOU perfectly.
-Apologies for the photos, most of them have been taken by my 4 years old, I got no one else to help me out!
+I made a pattern in my size for this knit pencil skirt but I think it’s way easier to make your own pattern, based on your own body shape and measurements so the skirt would fit YOU perfectly with no additional adjustments to the pattern.
+Apologies for the photos, most of them have been taken by my kiddo with her tiny, shaky hands, as I got no one else available to help out!

-- stretchy or knit fabric wide enough to fit around your hips and long enough from waist to knee plus seam allowance (fabric suggestions here, here, here and here; I got mine from mom’s 10 years old stash, shocker!!)
+- stretchy fabric wide enough to fit around your hips and long enough from waist to knee plus seam allowance (I found similar fabric here)

 - matching thread